chrispyl/Other-uni-projects/README.md

-## Some university projects that i liked spending time with
+## Some projects that i liked spending time with

 |Project | Description | Language, APIs etc |
 |--------|-------------|----------|